-- Measles: This is a highly contagious virus, whose symptoms include a high fever, severe skin rash, and a cough.
+- Diphtheria: This is a highly contagious bacterial infection that spreads from person to person, often through respiratory droplets like from coughing or sneezing.
+Globally, incidence of diphtheria is on the rise.
+Death occurs in 5% to 10% of those infected, mainly in children under five years of age. - Tetanus: This is a serious, life-threatening disease that affects the central nervous system and enters the body through wounds or cuts.
+Neonatal tetanus continues to be a major killer of newborns and can be prevented by providing the vaccine to women of childbearing age, either before or during pregnancy. - Pertussis: Also known as whooping cough, pertussis is a highly contagious and serious respiratory disease that spreads easily from infected persons and is fatal in one in two hundred cases among infants. - Yellow Fever: As an acute viral haemorrhagic disease transmitted by mosquitoes, yellow fever causes devastating epidemics in areas where people who are not vaccinated are exposed to infected mosquitoes.
+Death rates can be as high as 50% among those severely affected.
+Yellow fever can be prevented by a safe, affordable, and highly effective vaccine.
+One injection protects an individual for at least 35 years, and possibly for life. - Measles: This is a highly contagious virus, whose symptoms include a high fever, severe skin rash, and a cough.
 Because it is so contagious, measles remains a significant threat to child health even in those areas where the rates of measles are reduced.
 By weakening the immune system, measles can also lead to other health problems such as pneumonia, blindness, diarrhoea, and encephalitis. - Rotavirus: This virus is the leading cause of severe and fatal diarrhoea in children under five years of age.
-Nearly every child in the world will suffer a rotavirus infection by their third birthday.
-While rotavirus infects children in every country, more than 95% of rotavirus deaths occur in lower-income countries in Africa and Asia, where access to treatment for severe rotavirus-related diarrhoea is limited or unavailable.
+While rotavirus infects children in every country, more than 95% of rotavirus deaths occur in lower-income countries in Africa and Asia, where access to diarrhoea treatment is often limited or unavailable.